Metropolitan Transit Authority (MTA )

 Metro Rail Line Routes

 The Purple Line parallels part of the red line for a number of stops and then heads west for two stops terminating in Koreatown.
-The Expo Line is the most recent addition to the metro and is part of the slow but sure march of the metro to the Pacific Ocean.
-Currently it terminates in Culver City but construction is under way to bring it all the way to Santa Monica….which when it opens will be a HUGE cause for celebration in regards to helping with some of the congestion of this west-side!
+The Expo Line is the most recent addition to the metro and runs all the way to Santa Monica.

-Consider purchasing a one day pass which at press time costs $5.00 or each trip costs $1.50.
+Consider purchasing a one day pass which as of our last update costs $5.00 or each trip costs $1.50.
 This gives you unlimited rides on any of the metro lines, plus unlimited rides on any of the Metro buses.
 There are many Park and Ride metro locations mostly located outside of the core downtown stops.
 These are parking lots located right next to the Metro stop where you can park your car and then get onto the Metro.

 Tap, or Transit Access Pass is a durable plastic card that allows you purchase electronic tickets on a number of LA County’s public transportation system including the Metro and select city bus lines.
 You can purchase this card online if you are a LA County resident – or you can buy it at any of several hundred business locations in Los Angeles.
 Payments can be made to the card at any of the Metro ticket machines or at select businesses within LA County.
 For more information visit: www.taptogo.net

 Please visit www.mta.net or www.metro.net for detailed information about using LA’s metro, including maps, stops, current pricing and a list of how much money you save by riding the metro versus driving a car.
-Note – a piece of trivia regarding this domain name –> Metro.net – it used to be a small Internet Service Provider in the Santa Rosa, CA area, until they went under and the domain was bought by the Los Angeles Metropolitan Transportation Authority several years back.
-This is a very interesting read from someone who moved to LA from NYC and compares the shortcomings of the LA Metro to the NY one: www.sunilhall.com/ninjakun/lametro/index.htm
+Note – a piece of trivia regarding this domain name –> Metro.net – it used to be a small Internet Service Provider in the Santa Rosa, CA area, until they went under and the domain was bought by the Los Angeles Metropolitan Transportation Authority quite a few years ago.

 To the right is a thumbnail image of the Los Angeles Metro Map which includes the major transportation lines and each of the stops.
 Click on thumbnail for the full size image.